ayoubbajjou/nuxt-helpers/README.md

 # nuxt-helpers
-A small nuxtjs 📦 helpers based on lodash 🥳
+A small nuxtjs 📦 helpers based on lodash package 🥳